CakeManiac/bptfSuggestionFormater/README.md

 then run main.py and your formated suggestion will be in a new file called out.txt (or copy from console)

-the stuff in data.txt will give u this to directly paste in bptf:
+the stuff in data.txt will give u what to directly paste in bptf

-!